Digimon Adventure 02: Plot

-Years after the events of Digimon Adventure (Note: In the Japanese version, Digimon Adventure 02 takes place three years after Digimon Adventure.
-The English version changed it to take place after four years.), the Digital World is invaded by the Digimon Emperor, who is enslaving Digimon with the Dark Rings while building Control Spires that negate Digivolution.
+Years after the events of Digimon Adventure, (Note: In the Japanese version, Digimon Adventure 02 takes place three years after Digimon Adventure.
+The English version changed it to take place after four years.) the Digital World is invaded by the Digimon Emperor, who is enslaving Digimon with the Dark Rings while building Control Spires that negate Digivolution.
 (Note: Digivolution (進化, Shinka) is the process by which a Digimon evolves into a higher-leveled, more powerful form.)
 To fight him, three new DigiDestined are recruited, each gaining an ancient Digimon for a partner.
 The three, along with T.K. and Kari, each possess a D-3, a new type of Digivice that allows them to open a gate to be transported to the Digital World through any computer.
 They are also given D-Terminals that hold Crest-themed Digi-Eggs that allow their Digimon partners to undergo Armor Digivolution to counter the presence of Control Spires.
 The Digimon Emperor, revealed to be boy genius Ken Ichijoji, flees to the Digital World.
 Assisted by Ken's partner, Wormmon, the DigiDestined defeat Ken.

 While the DigiDestined rebuild the Digital World, Davis, Yolei, and Cody unlock normal Digivolution.
 At the same time, they ally themselves with a reformed Ken, who joins the team to fight Arukenimon, a Digimon who revives the Control Spires as other Digimon.
 When the Control Spire Digimon prove to be stronger than them, the DigiDestined learn DNA Digivolution, (Note: DNA Digivolution (ジョグレス進化, Joguresu Shinka) is a type of Digivolution that merges two Digimon.) which enable two champion-level Digimon to merge into a stronger ultimate-level one.
-When Arukenimon creates BlackWarGreymon, he begins to destroy each Destiny Stones, hoping to fight Azulongmon, who appears when each Stone is destroyed.
+When Arukenimon creates BlackWarGreymon, he begins to destroy each Destiny Stone, hoping to fight Azulongmon, who appears when each Stone is destroyed.
 After BlackWarGreymon flees, Azulongmon warns the DigiDestined about an impending threat behind Arukenimon and Mummymon.